-We often see converted Islamic Sate members happily promoting their new way of life on social media.
+We often see converted ISIS members happily promoting their new way of life on social media.
 Is it genuine or a facade?

 WATCH: The Islamic State

-Even the most sadistic behavior can become normalized, then.
+Even the most sadistic behaviour can become normalised, then.

 Well, yeah.
 Because you're programmed not to look at the person you're killing as a human being with real feelings and family members.
 You're programmed to believe this is an agent of the devil, and you're just ridding the world of a devil to make the world purer for the new sharia Islamic state to take over.

-So the people who died at Heaven's Gate in 1997—they didn't think they were committing suicide.
-They thought they were leaving their container—their loaded language for the body—so they could beam up to the spaceship that they were told was waiting to take them back home.
+So the people who died at Heaven's Gate [a religious cult group] in 1997 – they didn't think they were committing suicide.
+They thought they were leaving their container – their loaded language for the body – so they could beam up to the spaceship that they were told was waiting to take them back home.
 They weren't really humans; they were from another planet.

 Is there a point of no return for the indoctrinated?

-Finally, in your opinion, what's the best way to tackle Islamic State recruitment?
+Finally, in your opinion, what's the best way to tackle ISIS recruitment?

-Part of it is developing more education and an inoculation program, especially to help young people to understand influence techniques.
+Part of it is developing more education and an inoculation programme, especially to help young people to understand influence techniques.
 There also needs to be recovery for ex-members, so if they do get disillusioned they can learn what happened to them and no longer be a threat.
-A certain number of those people could potentially make good spokespeople in the inoculation, education, and intervention process.
+A certain number of those people could potentially make good spokespeople in the inoculation, education and intervention process.